– Activities to avoid and change,

 Go back and redo stretches #2, #3, #4 and#5 where it was sensitive and tight at the top of your neck.
 Also, redo stretches #9 and #10 but ice along the back of your neck instead of along the SCM.

 In this case, if the problem does not resolve with home care, consider professional help from your bodyworker.
-They will offer quicker, longer-lasting results.
+They will offer quicker relief, have longer-lasting results, and keep you focused on effective self-care.

 After a good warm-up of poses that tilt and roll the neck around, it will be the twisting poses, like this modified triangle pose, or warrior that release this muscle.